-Counseling, Leadership, Adult Education & School Psychology Department
+Counseling, Leadership, Adult Education and School Psychology Department

-The purpose of this policy is to explain the procedure(s) used within the CLAS department to award performance and merit pay raises.
-Other applicable documents include:
+The purpose of this document is to explain the policy and procedures used within the CLAS department to award performance and merit pay raises.

-3. Faculty members who meet the performance criteria of the department shall qualify for a PERFORMANCE raise in years when one is available.
+4. Faculty members who meet the performance criteria of the department shall qualify for a performance raise in years when one is available.